 The paddling has a degree of commitment to it; you can’t always portage (at river level) and walking out from the depths of the gorge would be a bit of an epic.
 There’s more than a few log jams in this river; keep your eyes peeled!

 This trip page was compiled with information kindly provided by Martin Robertson, Carol Exton and Emilie Fetscher.
-All photos by Emilie.
+Screenshots from Tony Gordon and other photos by Emilie.

 Otaki Forks to Waitewaewae Hut